msalamati/rmpc-daisy/README.md

 # Install
 *  Clone this repository;
-*  Copy the all content of folder RMPC_scripts in the home directory of daisy project;
+*  Copy the all content of folder */RMPC_scripts* in the home directory of daisy project;
 *  Run `python executor.py`;